ProspectOne/flexbalancer-js-docs/Tutorial.md

 ...
 lookupCity(ip: string, target: number, threshold: number) // This is one we need
 ```
-You can find out more information in our documentation [[Custom Answers API|Custom-Answers-API]]
+You can find out more information in our documentation [Custom Answers API](Custom-Answers-API#lookupcity)

 First let's define the city and the answers:
 ```typescript